A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Conclusion

 \section{Conclusion}

-Using the PPTA DR3, we conduct a targeted multi-messenger search for an SMBHB at the center of 3C~66B.
+Using PPTA DR3, we conduct a targeted multimessenger search for an SMBHB at the center of 3C~66B.
 We search for a CGW signal by performing model selection, where we compare a model with a CGW signal to the null hypothesis.
-With priors carefully matched to the EM model, we find a log Bayes factor of $\ln \mathcal{B} = 0.22$.
+With priors carefully matched to the EM model, we find a log Bayes factor of $\ln \mathcal{B} = -0.0027(7)$.
 This suggests we can neither confirm nor rule out the EM model.
-We also find frequentist $\mathcal{F}_e = 5.04$ with an associated false alarm probability of $\text{FAP}=0.50$, which confirms non-detection of the signal.
-Based on the background estimation, we find that $\mathcal{F}_e = 5.04$ corresponds to the p-value $p=0.04$, about $2.1\sigma$.
+We also find a frequentist statistic, $\mathcal{F}_e = 5.04$, with an associated $\text{FAP}=0.50$, which confirms nondetection of the signal.
+Based on the background estimation, we find that the value of $\mathcal{F}_e = 5.04$ corresponds to $p=0.04$, about $2.1\sigma$.